Page Title

 Waterpod is another weed that is showing up across the landscape this year.
 Though the leaf structure may remind some of common ragweed or biennial wormwood, waterpod plants are much larger and more advanced than either of those two weeds at this stage in the growing season.
 Waterpod will be flowering and producing seed soon and will complete its life cycle as we near the summer solstice.
 Like the other weeds in the Good category, typical seedbed preparation will control waterpod.

-A green plant with deeply-divided, alternated leaves is pictured from above.
-It is low to the ground with the leaves extending more horizontally than vertically.
+A green plant with deeply divided, alternate leaves is shown from above, low to the ground with leaves extending more horizontally than vertically.

 Waterpod in a bare spot in a no-till field in early May 2021.